MACastellon/mern_stack_starter/README.md

 - [To Do](#to-do)

 ## Includes:
-- Users features : register , login , email verification.
+- Users features : register , login , email verification, forgot password.
 - Private route and Redirected route system on the front end.
 - Global State for User using the Context API